bemo-fi/smart-contracts-v2-docs/README.md

 This section describes how to unstake.

 ### Overview
-To unstake user needs to send message with `OP::BURN` to its wallet and specify amount of bmTON to burn.
+To unstake user needs to send message with `OP::BURN` to its **Jetton Wallet** and specify amount of bmTON to burn.
 The TL-B scheme of burn request is following:

 ```
 burn#595f07bc query_id:uint64 jetton_amount:Coins receiver_address:MsgAddressInt forward_payload:(Maybe ^Cell) = InternalMsgBody;